Chart Color Schemes

 Employment conditions in Darwin City demonstrate exceptional strength compared to most Australian markets

-Darwin City has a highly educated workforce with essential services sectors well represented.
-The unemployment rate was 2.6% in the past year, with an estimated employment growth of 2.9%.
+Darwin City has a highly educated workforce with well-represented essential services sectors.
+The unemployment rate is 2.5% and there was an estimated employment growth of 2.0% over the past year, according to AreaSearch aggregation of statistical area data.

-As of June 2025, 5,919 residents were in work while the unemployment rate was 0.5% below Greater Darwin's rate of 3.0%, and workforce participation was 75.8% compared to Greater Darwin's 69.7%.
-The dominant employment sectors among residents included public administration & safety, accommodation & food, and health care & social assistance.
-Employment specialization in accommodation & food was particularly high at 2.0 times the regional level, while construction showed lower representation at 5.3% versus the regional average of 9.2%.
-There were 1.9 workers for every resident as at the Census, indicating that the area functions as an employment hub hosting more jobs than residents and attracting workers from surrounding areas.
+As of September 2025, 5,964 residents are employed while the unemployment rate is 0.6% below Greater Darwin's rate of 3.1%.
+Workforce participation is high at 75.8%, compared to Greater Darwin's 69.7%.
+Dominant employment sectors among residents include public administration & safety, accommodation & food, and health care & social assistance.
+The area specializes in accommodation & food with an employment share twice the regional level, but construction shows lower representation at 5.3% versus the regional average of 9.2%.

 Frequently Asked Questions - Employment